-Cost, permitting, project turnaround time and survey restrictions can impede the acquisition of new data.
+Cost, permitting, project turnaround time, and survey restrictions can impede the acquisition of new data.
 In fact, acquiring new seismic data and reprocessing existing surveys to create richer azimuthal coverage can often be complementary activities.
-Basin-wide multi-vintage processing yields a considerable uplift in data quality and can provide additional information such as velocities, gathers, angle stacks and associated AVO products which may not have been produced at the time of the original acquisition.
+Basin-wide multi-vintage processing yields a considerable uplift in data quality and can provide additional information such as velocities, gathers, angle stacks, and associated AVO products which may not have been produced at the time of the original acquisition.

 Also, in mature producing areas where there is a lot of infrastructure or areas which are subject to stringent environmental restrictions, it is not always practical or desirable to acquire new seismic.
-When time to deliver is critical, reprocessing of existing surveys can provide the solution as the rejuvenation can start at any time.
+When the time to deliver is critical, reprocessing of existing surveys can provide the solution as the rejuvenation can start at any time.

 Advantages of Broadband Reprocessing for both Legacy and GeoStreamer Data